kutschke/SecondaryInputs/README.md

 This exercise mocks up what we will do in the TDAQ: one art job makes the trk + cal file while a second art job makes the crv file.
 A third art job merges the two files.
+ Again all files are written to the subdirectory data/.
 To start this exercise run two jobs:

 <pre>
    mu2e -c SecondaryInputs/fcl/trkcal.fcl